 Dear Peter,

 There is no time limit for taking amitriptyline.
-In fact, many patients take this medication for several years because they are often justifiably worried that their migraines will recur.
-A change is not necessary.
-However, you should check your liver values regularly.
+In fact, many patients take this medication for several years, as they often have legitimate concerns about a recurrence of their migraines.
+Switching to a different medication is not necessary.
+However, liver function should be checked regularly.

-It's always surprising that migraine sufferers are afraid of a medication that helps them.
-Likewise, they feel guilty about taking something that helps them.
-This has to do with the old prejudices against migraines.
-On the one hand, you think that a drug that can eliminate such a severe pain problem that causes severe discomfort must somehow be “very strong.”
-However, the opposite is the case, it intervenes precisely in the mechanism of migraines and can therefore achieve a high degree of effectiveness with little effect.
-On the other hand, previous migraine medications that were effective had very serious side effects.
-This still depends on today's migraine medications, combined with the prejudices against the disease itself.
-However, migraine is the enemy, not the therapy.
+It's always surprising how afraid migraine sufferers are of medication that helps them.
+They also feel guilty about taking something that helps.
+This is related to old prejudices against migraines.
+On the one hand, people assume that a medication that can eliminate such severe pain and accompanying illness must be incredibly effective.
+However, the opposite is true; it precisely targets the migraine mechanism and can therefore achieve a high degree of effectiveness with minimal effect.
+On the other hand, earlier migraine medications that were effective had very serious side effects.
+This still lingers with today's migraine medications, coupled with prejudices against the condition itself.
+The migraine, however, is the enemy, not the treatment.

 Kind regards